 The plan of operation of the battalion was one of offensive – defense, consisting of company strong points from which patrols would operate.
 It was to have units varying to platoon strength occupying villages along the Red Ball Highway, with outposts of squad size on the Our River.
 These outposts were equipped with SCR 300 radios which were netted with the companies.
 In addition, wire lines were constructed for telephone communication.
 Patrols were to operate between the company strong points and smaller units along the highway.
 The area in which the patrolling was to be conducted had been extensively booby trapped by a unit previously occupying the area.
 No record of the location of these booby traps was given to the battalion, consequently several of the patrols suffered casualties.

-On Dec 15, the 1/110-IR was disposed along the Red Ball Highway from the north to the south as follows :
+On December 15, the 1/110-IR was disposed along the Red Ball Highway from the north to the south and as follows :

 1 Platoon at a road junction 2,000 yards north of Heinercheid